ysoheilifar/Mikrotik-Country-AddressList/README.md

 # Mikrotik Address List by Country
-Mikroitk Address list by country
+Mikroitk Address list by country code

 set your own country code (ccode) on the script